mzf666/panda-tutorial/docs/source/train.rst

 --warmup_steps  Number of warmup steps for learning rate warmup.
 The default value is :math:`50`.

---use_nvlamb  This ``boolean`` argument determines whether to use the NVLAMB optimizer, which is an optimizer that combines NovoGrad and Lamb.
-The default value is ``False``.

 --bit_training  This ``boolean`` argument specifies the bit training mode for quantization-aware training.
 It determines the precision of weights and activations during training.
 The default value is ``False``.